jeffgortmaker/pyblp/docs/references.rst

 References
 ==========

 This page contains a full list of references cited in the documentation, including the original work of :ref:`references:Berry, Levinsohn, and Pakes (1995)`.
 If you use PyBLP in your research, we ask that you also cite the below :ref:`references:Conlon and Gortmaker (2020)`, which describes the advances implemented in the package.
-If you use PyBLP's micro moments functionality, we ask that you also cite :ref:`references:Conlon and Gortmaker (2023)`, which describes the standardized framework implemented by PyBLP for incorporating micro data into BLP-style estimation.
+If you use micro moments with PyBLP, we ask that you also cite :ref:`references:Conlon and Gortmaker (2025)`, which describes the standardized framework implemented by PyBLP for incorporating micro data into BLP-style estimation.

 Conlon and Gortmaker (2020)
 ---------------------------

-Conlon, Christopher, and Jeff Gortmaker (2020). `Best practices for differentiated products demand estimation with PyBLP <https://ideas.repec.org/a/bla/randje/v51y2020i4p1108-1161.html>`_. *RAND Journal of Economics, 51* (4), 1108-1161.
+Conlon, Christopher, and Jeff Gortmaker (2020). `Best practices for differentiated products demand estimation with PyBLP <https://jeffgortmaker.com/files/Best_Practices_for_Differentiated_Products_Demand_Estimation_with_PyBLP.pdf>`_. *RAND Journal of Economics, 51* (4), 1108-1161.

-Conlon and Gortmaker (2023)
+Conlon and Gortmaker (2025)
 ---------------------------

-Conlon, Christopher, and Jeff Gortmaker (2023). `Incorporating micro data into differentiated products demand estimation with PyBLP <https://jeffgortmaker.com/files/micro.pdf>`_.
-Working paper.
+Conlon, Christopher, and Jeff Gortmaker (2025). `Incorporating micro data into differentiated products demand estimation with PyBLP <https://jeffgortmaker.com/files/Incorporating_Micro_Data_into_Differentiated_Products_Demand_Estimation_with_PyBLP.pdf>`_. *Journal of Econometrics*, 105926.

 Other References